huggingface/blog/big-bench-audio-release.md

 ## Evaluating Audio Reasoning

-To assess the impact of audio on model's reasoning performance, we tested **four different configurations** on Big Bench Audio:
+To assess the impact of audio on each model's reasoning performance, we tested **four different configurations** on Big Bench Audio:

 1. **Speech to Speech**: An input audio file is provided and the model generates an output audio file containing the answer.
 2. **Speech to Text**: An input audio file is provided and the model generates a text answer.